 Electrical Components

 Most wells need electrical wiring to operate the pump and pressure switch.
-These components aren’t expensive ($50–$150), but a licensed electrician needs to install them, costing $150–$500.
+The cost of a well pump or other electrical components isn’t expensive ($50–$150), but a licensed electrician needs to install them, costing $150–$500.

 Purification System